jotpowers/Personal-Growth/success-vs-right.md

 Of special note, excluding these 'dividers', your searches for "people who were successful despite being jerks" is going to yield a much smaller list than "people who were successful".
 Even including them, I would argue that they are mostly firmly in the 'sociopath' camp.

+## You're right, but the outcome is horrific

+There are plenty of people who had the right-of-way in a car accident, or a car-pedestrian accident, that were right and they're still injured.
+Being right isn't some sort of super-suit of armor.
+You can be right, and still be dead.
+Being right won't be any consolation to your survivors.